 5.28.3.
-For Bespoke EVs, the maximum total power going out of the RESS at any time is limited to 250kW.
+For Bespoke EVs, the maximum total power going out of the RESS at any time is limited to 250kW, except for Drag Racing where the limit is 1MW.

 5.28.4.
 For National Type Approved EVs, the power out of the RESS may not exceed the homologated power.